Encouraging accessibility

-Accessibility goes beyond people with disabilities.
+Accessibility practices go beyond people with disabilities.
 It can affect us all to a certain degree.
-Everyone should be able to read the emails we send out.
+Everyone should be able to read our content.

 Abstract accessibility aspects for sightAbstract accessibility aspects for hearing